Infertility & Conception

 Infertility in women can have a range of causes.

 Infertility is a condition that affects approximately 1 out of every 6 couples.
 An infertility diagnosis is given to a couple that has been unsuccessful in efforts to conceive over the course of one full year.
-When the cause of infertility exists within the female partner, it is referred to as female infertility.
-Female infertility factors contribute to approximately 50% of all infertility cases, and female infertility alone accounts for approximately one-third of all infertility cases.
+When the cause of pelvic inflammatory disease

 The most common causes of female infertility include problems with ovulation, damage to fallopian tubes or uterus, or problems with the cervix.